 The freshman legislator declined to perform a field sobriety test or submit a blood sample.
 However, a blood sample was later taken under court order, the Dallas Morning News reported.

-According to the arresting officer, the lawmaker slurred her words, but reassured him by repeatedly saying, “I love you and I will fight for you.”
+According to the arresting officers, the lawmaker slurred her words, but reassured him by repeatedly saying, “I love you and I will fight for you.”
 She apparently added that she was invoking her Fifth Amendment rights.

 Neave is known for her civil rights work, immigration advocacy and support for the recently signed law that bans texting while driving in Texas.
 She also supported the recently enacted legislation designed to keep the Dallas police and fire fighters pension from falling into insolvency.